 Egg Derivatives Found In Food

-You need to avoid not just the egg but also foods that have egg in it.
+You need to avoid not just the egg but also foods that have eggs in them.
 Many over-the-shelf food items contain a derivative of egg white or yolk.
-Following are such ingredients for which you need to check the label every time you buy various food items:
+While purchasing food, make sure to read the food labels carefully to check whether the following ingredients are added to the food.:

 - Powdered egg